Series R, Episode 5 - Rubbish

 - Bridget: A swarm of bees buzzing.
 This is used to repel elephants.
 Elephants are terrified of them, as they can go up the trunk, mouth and anus.
 In Kenya and Tanzania some farmers use beehive fences to stop elephants from trampling over their land.
 Elephants are so bee adverse that they make a specific rumbling sound to warn other elephants that bees are in the area.

-- Holly: Heavy metal music.
+- Holly: Loud rock music.
 This is used to repel crickets.
 In Tuscarora, Nevada, the community was invaded by crickets annually, destroying crops, swarming houses and clogging up roads.
 In 2006, they discovered that if they played Led Zeppelin and Rolling Stones music at volume the crickets stopped coming.